-Julia Baller is a senior researcher who focuses on Medicaid policies and programs, particularly for populations with behavioral health conditions.
-She has expertise in using Medicaid administrative data for data analytics and policy evaluations.
+Julia Baller’s work focuses on using data to support Medicaid program implementation and improvement, particularly for populations with behavioral health conditions.
+She has expertise in using Medicaid administrative data and Federal Marketplace Data for data analytics and policy evaluations.

 Besides her data analytics work, Baller also has experience using Medicaid administrative data to implement quality measures and evaluate programs.
-She currently directs a project that is testing the feasibility of implementing quality measures within Certified Community Behavioral Health Center expansion grantees in multiple states.
-Previously, she led an impact evaluation of states that run Delivery System Reform Incentive Payment programs authorized via 1115 waivers, and she advised CMS on evaluation and monitoring plans for these states.
+She directed a project that is tested the feasibility of implementing quality measures within Certified Community Behavioral Health Center expansion grantees in multiple states.
+She also led an impact evaluation of states that run Delivery System Reform Incentive Payment programs authorized via 1115 waivers, and she advised CMS on evaluation and monitoring plans for these states.